helostore/adls_subscriptions/app/addons/adls_subscriptions/README.md

 -----

 1. Install the add-on.
-1. Add a new order status "Expired" to which suspended subscription's order status willn be changed into.
+1. Add a new order status "Expired" to which suspended subscription's order status will be changed into.
 1. Go to add-on's settings and choose this new status.
 1. Add a plan.
 1. Assign the plan to a product option.
 The option can have multiple variants specifying the initial period to be paid for (`position` field = number of months).`